UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 Adding CHAIN as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
 It will also introduce UMA to an emerging blockchain gaming community.

+### Token Summary

+CHAIN is the native token for Chain Games, a blockchain gaming platform that combines smart contract-based wagering with state-of-the-art gameplay.
+The CHAIN token is the primary medium of exchange on the platform and can also be used for staking and governance of the protocol.
+Additionally, CHAIN uses a deflationary feature, where 1% of CHAIN used as transaction fees will be burned.

+It is a relatively new currency, but is currently available on multiple exchanges, including Uniswap, Bilaxy, Gate.io, and PancakeSwap.
+Chain Games has a well-defined roadmap and community acceptance indicates that CHAIN will be able to hold value over time.
+They intend to pursue cross-chain compatibility, but is not available at this tim

 ### Security Considerations

-CHAIN has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

-The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.
+Chain Games smart contracts were audited by HackenProof before deploying on main net, but the audit does not appear to be publicly available.
+The Chain Games operates on a Non-Custodial model, reducing exposure to users.
+The white paper can be found Here for additional details.
+As mentioned above, CHAIN has a deflationary measure built in, which should serve to stabilize the value of this token in the future.

-They should recognize that, relative to most fiat currencies, CHAIN is much more volatile.
-This volatility should be taken into account when parameterizing or using these EMP contracts.
+Relative to most fiat currencies, CHAIN is much more volatile and is very nascent in the Ethereum ecosystem.
+Contract developers should exercise caution when parameterizing EMP contracts using CHAIN as a collateral currency.

+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

-CHAIN has a circulating supply of 290 Million CHAIN coins and a max supply of 500 Million.
+CHAIN has a circulating supply of 293,097,683.00 CHAIN coins and a max supply of 500 Million.
 Its top market is Uniswap v2.

 ---
 ## ERN (Ethernity Chain)